Tetherin: Interaction with different viruses

 Tetherin is known to block many different types of enveloped viruses by tethering the budding virus like particles (VLPs) and inhibiting them from leaving the cell surface.
 Studies have shown that it is not the amino acid sequence, but the topology of tetherin is required for the tethering of virions on the cell surface.
 Their unique topology allows them to be in the cell through their N-terminus while using the GPI anchor to attach to budding virions.
 HIV-1 overcomes this restriction through vpu.
 Vpu interacts with tetherin by interacting with the protein at its transmembrane domain and recruiting β-TrCP2, which causes ubiquitination and degradation of tetherin.
 It has been recently shown that tetherin gene variants are associated with HIV disease progression underscoring the role of BST-2 in HIV type 1 infection.
 Another primate lentivirus, SIV, also, counteracts tetherin by their removal from the plasma membrane.
 KSHV protein K5 also targets tetherin for degradation through ubiquitination.
 Ebola counteracts tethrin through two mechanism.
 VP35 of Ebola, inhibits multiple steps of IFN-signaling pathway, which blocks the induction of tetherin as a downstream effect.
 Also, it has been noted that the full-length Ebola GP may either translocate tetherin or disrupt the structure of tetherin.
 Sendai virus proteins HN and F direct tethrin to endosomes or proteasome for degradation.
 CHIKV protein nsP1 interacts with tetherin by disrupting the tetherin-virion complex formation.

 Cell-to-cell transmission through virological synapse in human retroviruses is also inhibited by tetherin.
 Tetherin aggregates virions and downmodulates the infectivity of the virions.
 It has also been suggested that tetherin may be involved in the structural integrity of the virological synapse.

 BST2/tetherin is a potent inhibitor of SARS-CoV-2.

-Tetherin as a biomarker and Other functions
+Tetherin as a biomarker and other functions

 Tetherin has been shown as a Type-I-IFN biomarker using flow cytometry, B cell Tetherin was used as a Cell-Specific Assay for Response to Type I Interferon Predicts Clinical Features and Flares in Systemic Lupus Erythematosus.
 Tetherin has also been predicted to be involved in cell adhesion and cell migration.
 Recently it has, also, been identified as the protein that help stabilize lipid rafts by joining nearby lipid rafts to form a cluster.
 For some viruses, such as Dengue virus, tetherin inhibits the budding of virions as well as cell-to-cell transmission of the virus.
 For human cytomegalovirus (HCMV), tetherin promotes entry of the virus, especially during cell differentiation.
 It has also been shown that tetherin is incorporated into newly formed virions.

+Tetherin expression has also been reported to be rapidly induced on the surface of hematopoietic stem cells following challenge with viral-like (poly-Inosinic-poly-Cytidylic acid) or bacterial-like (Lipopolysaccharide) immune stimuli.
+It was found that tetherin expression marked entry of quiescent hematopoietic stem cells into cell cycle following these stimulation.